Admission Requirements for the Master of Education Online Degree Program

 - No teaching credential required; however, participants will need access to a classroom of students throughout the program to apply their learning and complete the course assignments as well as their action research project

 - International students must have their transcripts evaluated by an outside agency approved by NACES, such as World Education Services, Inc. (WES).
 A Course-by-Course Report from WES or one of the following agencies must be submitted with your application.

 Students are admitted throughout the year for admission into one of three semesters (Spring, Summer, and Fall).
 Each semester two courses are offered, with students focusing intensively on one course at a time – a total of 7 weeks for each course.
 An academic calendar for the first year follows.

 Admission application packets are accepted on a rolling basis.
-A decision will be recommended by the Review Committee within 1 week from submission.
+A decision will be recommended by the Review Committee typically within 1 week from submission.

 View the academic calendar below: